 - With a premium plan, you can enhance the functionalities of your website such as eCommerce storefront integration.

-- Wix is best suited for beginner level users to build basic websites.
+- Wix is best suited for beginner level users to build very basic websites.
+If you’re not an absolute beginner, you may feel frustrated by the limitations.

 - Only a few third-party integrations are available.